-Greece offers sunshine, seafood, whitewashed houses with bright-blue shutters, and a relaxed, Zorba-the-Greek lifestyle.
-As the cradle of Western civilization, it has some of the world's greatest ancient monuments.
-While it's a late bloomer in the modern age and retains echoes of a simpler, time-passed world, contemporary Greece has one of Europe's fastest-changing cultural landscapes.
-With its classical past, hang-loose present, and edgy future, Greece offers something for every traveler.
+Greece offers sunshine, whitewashed houses with bright-blue shutters, delicious food, and a relaxed lifestyle.
+And, as the cradle of Western civilization, it has some of the world's greatest ancient monuments.
+With its long history, incomparable sights, and simple way of life, Greece has a timeless appeal.

 At a Glance

-▲▲▲ Athens Greece's capital, featuring the ancient world's most magnificent sight — the Acropolis — a pair of world-class museums, an atmospheric Old Town, and funky neighborhoods bursting with avant-garde nightlife.
+▲▲▲ Athens Greece's capital, featuring the ancient world's most magnificent sight — the Parthenon atop the Acropolis hill — plus excellent museums, an atmospheric old town, and funky neighborhoods bursting with avant-garde nightlife.

-▲▲▲ Hydra Idyllic island getaway, convenient to Athens and the Peloponnese, with picturesque harbor, casual beaches, enticing coastal hikes, and no cars (but plenty of donkeys).
+▲▲▲ Hydra Idyllic island getaway, convenient to Athens and the Peloponnese, with picturesque harbor, casual beaches, enticing coastal trails, and no cars (but plenty of donkeys).

-▲▲ Olympia Birthplace of the Olympic Games, with stunning temple ruins, a still-functional stadium, and an intimate museum of ancient masterpieces.
+▲▲ Olympia Birthplace of the Olympic Games, with evocative temple ruins, a still-functional stadium (and original starting line), an intimate museum of ancient masterpieces, and a town nearby.

-▲▲ Mykonos Quintessential (and very popular) Greek isle with postcard-perfect whitewashed village, old-fashioned windmills, and pulsating nightlife; ruins on nearby Delos mark the birthplace of Apollo and a once-mighty shipping center.
+▲▲ Mykonos Quintessential, popular island with a postcard-perfect whitewashed village, old-time windmills, and pulsating nightlife; ruins on nearby Delos mark the fabled birthplace of Apollo and Artemis.

-▲ Epidavros Best-preserved theater of the ancient world, with unbelievable acoustics.
+▲ Epidavros Site of the best-preserved theater of the ancient world, with unbelievable acoustics.

-▲ Mycenae Legendary mountaintop palace/fortress with iconic Lion Gate, massive beehive tomb, and mythic links to the Trojan War.
+▲ Mycenae Ruins of the Mycenaeans' legendary mountaintop fortress — dating back to roughly 1300 BC, nearly a millenium before Athens' golden age — with the iconic Lion Gate, a massive beehive tomb, and mythic links to the Trojan War.